MUNBa: Machine Unlearning via Nash Bargaining: Methodology

 where the update vector $\tilde{\vg}$ is constrained to lie within a ball $\mathcal{B}_\epsilon$ of radius $\epsilon$ centered at 0.
 Here, the logarithm is adopted to help balance and align with the property that utility gains less benefit as it continues to improve.
-With this objective, the Pareto optimal point would be received.
+With this objective, the Pareto stationary point would be received.
+Note that in this paper, we show that the MU algorithms suffers from gradient conflict and dominance.
+To address these issues, we adopt the objective proposed in \cite{navon2022multi} which produces an update direction that balances the contributions of multiple tasks by leveraging principles from game theory.